tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ---

 ### Lesson 15 Mon 6/30/25
+TBA

 ### Lesson 17 Tue 7/1/25
+TBA

 ### Lesson 18 Tue 7/2/25

-### Lesson 19 Tue 7/3/25
-We have our final project showcase today.
+We have our final project showcase the last two days of class.
 All students give demos of their apps and answer questions.
 We also review all of the asynchronous students apps.

+### Lesson 19 Tue 7/3/25
+We have our final project showcase the last two days of class.